 While South Georgia’s history is an important attraction to the islands, it is the wildlife on South Georgia that you and your shipmates will surely find most captivating.
-Often referred to as the Galapagos of the Poles, each landing you make on South Georgia will open your eyes to a new wonder of wildlife.
+Often referred to as the Galapagos of the Poles, each landing you make on South Georgia opens your eyes to a new wonder of wildlife.

 One day you may see rookeries with a hundred thousand pairs of king penguins waddling on the beach.
-The next day you may visit another beach with thousands of fur or elephant seals with (non-native) reindeer grazing in the background.
+The next day visit another beach with thousands of fur or elephant seals with (non-native) reindeer grazing in the background.
 The grasses, mountains and beaches of South Georgia all play an important role in the breeding and survival of different species on the island - this fragile and symbiotic relationship is something that your Expedition Team will share with you during your time here.

-As exciting as the Zodiac excursions and landings are, perhaps you’ll treat yourself to an extra special Antarctic experience by partaking in an optional (extra cost) kayaking excursion or going for a swim in the Antarctic!
+As exciting as the Zodiac excursions and landings are, perhaps treat yourself to an extra special Antarctic experience by partaking in an optional (extra cost) kayaking excursion or going for a swim in the Antarctic!

 Enjoy some final moments mingling with your fellow travelers.
 The noisy, busy, populated world awaits your return, so savor the silence of the sea as long as you can.